qmachine/qmachine/README.md

 [QMachine: Commodity Supercomputing in Web Browsers](http://www.biomedcentral.com/1471-2105/15/176).
-This repository is structured as a [superproject](https://en.wikibooks.org/wiki/Git/Submodules_and_Superprojects), which means that, if you want to clone it, you will need to clone its submodules, too:
+This repository is structured as a [superproject](https://en.wikibooks.org/wiki/Git/Submodules_and_Superprojects), which means that cloning it requires cloning its submodules, too:

     $ git clone --recursive https://github.com/qmachine/qmachine.git